aws-samples/audio-summarization-bedrock/README.md

 Provide steps to trigger the integration and show what should be observed if successful.

 *Prerequisites:* Ensure the AWS SAM application is deployed to your AWS Account.
-Confirm that Amazon SES is set up and the email address you use to receive emails is verified.

 1. Generate Audio file via Polly
     ``` aws polly synthesize-speech --output-format mp3 --voice-id <VoiceId> --text "<put your text here>" output.mp3 ```